Lemon Lime Philodendron vs Neon Pothos (Key Differences)

 The Philodendron Lemon Lime and Neon Pothos may seem like a soothing option for your home’s surfaces, but remember that these plants have rapidly growing roots and trailing vines that can climb around on any available foundation.

-Philodendrons grow many smaller roots per node, but Neon plants have only a single aerial root on each node, which results in that philodendrons look wilder.
+Philodendrons grow many smaller roots per node, but Neon plants have only a single aerial root on each node, which makes philodendrons look wilder.
+Some plants can grow year-round, lemon-lime Philodendrons are one of those.

+While Neon Pothos will proliferate when it’s warm outside, it slows down or even stops growing in the winter.
 If the weather is too cold, Neon leaves will turn black as they struggle to photosynthesize well in this challenging environment.

 Flowers

 One of the most significant differences between these two plants is that Philodendrons produce flowers, while pothos plants do not (Though the Neon Pothos plant produces beautiful white flowers, it’s unlikely that they will flower indoors).
+The Lemon Lime Philodendron’s flowers are yellow and typically bear on long, spindly stems.

 Height and Structure

 The Neon Pothos is a versatile plant that can grow to impressive heights.
-Vines will reach between 6- 10 feet when grown indoors, but it could take several years before the vine matures enough for its measurement.
-While Lemon Lime Philodendron can be grown from 12″ to 24″.
+Vines will reach between 6 and 10 feet when grown indoors, but it could take several years before the vine matures enough for its measurement.

 Soil Requirements